rajaneeshk90/protocol-specifications-rk/docs/BECKN-004-Policy-Administration-On-Beckn-Enabled-Networks.md

 This document contains the methodology to publish, implement and enforce the Network Policy on an Open Commerce Network.
 The process of publication, implementation and enforcement of network policy is known as **Network Policy Administration**.

+# Problem

+How do we set up a digital infrastructure that achieve the following outcomes:
+1. Create, view, update and delete network policies for various use cases described above
+2. Create, view, update and delete subscriber policies policies of a subscriber
+3. Agree or disagree to a network policy
+4. View network participants that have agreed / disagreed to specific network policies
+5. Dynamically apply network policies as a middleware on protocol implementations
+6. Audit network participants for compliance with a network policy

+# Solution

+This section describes the specification to create a digital infrastructure to achieve the above outcomes.
+It contains:
+1. Implementation Process
+2. Data Model
+3. Policy APIs
+4. Policy Agreement and Adoption Protocol
+5. Reference Architecture
+6. Sample Workflow

+# Implementation Details

-# Network Policy Use Cases
+## Network Policy Use Cases

 To get a better understanding of what a network policy outlines, let us take a look at some policy use cases that a network creator might enforce on the participants.

-## Supported Industry Sectors Adaptations
+### Supported Industry Sectors Adaptations

-While the protocol itself is sector agnostic, a network may support only a specific set of industry sectors like “Mobility”, “Retail”, or “Logistics”.
-These sectors may contain sub-sectors like, say, “On-demand Cab Services”, “Bike Rental”, “Metro services” under the Mobility Sector.
+While the protocol itself is sector agnostic, a network may support only a specific set of industry sectors like "Mobility", "Retail", or "Logistics".
+These sectors may contain sub-sectors like, say, "On-demand Cab Services", "Bike Rental", "Metro services" under the Mobility Sector.
 Such sectors could be specified by allowing only certain sector codes to be transmitted in the messages.

-## Supported Fulfillment Modes
+### Supported Fulfillment Modes
 A network may support various fulfillment flows for various sectors.
 For example, a retail network may support "STORE-PICKUP" and "HOME-DELIVERY".
 In the sector of education, a network may support "VIRTUAL-CLASS" and "PHYSICAL-CLASS".
 These modes may vary with the Industry Sector Adaptations of a network.

-## Catalog Restrictions
+### Catalog Restrictions
 A network may place restrictions on a catalog.
 For example, a network may restrict certain kinds of goods like *illegal items* or *non-essential* items to be listed or searched for.

-## Policy Coverage
+### Policy Coverage
 A policy may apply to different geo-political regions on the map.
 It may also apply only during certain time slots.
 Such spatial and temporal on the policy is called **Policy Coverage**

-## Geo-Spatial Coverage
+### Geo-Spatial Coverage
 The network may place geo-spatial constraints on various activities performed on a network.
 For example, a network may allow certain businesses to operate only within a specific city.
 This rule may also include exclusion and inclusion zones within a city like containment zones, restricted areas etc. Such restrictions could be implemented by rejecting  search requests to exclusion zones.

-## Temporal Coverage
+### Temporal Coverage
 The network may place temporal (time-based) constraints on various activities performed on a network.
 For example, a network may allow certain businesses to operate only within certain hours of the day, or only on certain days of the week.
 Sometimes, the network may allow specific platforms to operate for a fixed duration (like a month) as part of a pilot launch.

-# Policy Categories
+## Policy Categories
 Policies can be of various categories as shown below

 1. Implementation